zhiweil/nz-energy-public-datasets/README.md

 ## 1. Electricity Authority Participants

-The information is hosted on New Zealand [EA Register Page](https://register.ea.govt.nz).
+The information is hosted on New Zealand [EA Website Register Page](https://register.ea.govt.nz).

 To load the list of EA participants: